melkor54248/WindowsFormsGame/README.md

 # WindowsFormsGame
-Demo windows forms project for C# course
+This is a demo windows forms project for a C# course